Setting up Synkro as a dropship seller store

 Searching for products

 Once some products have been enabled for import by the supplier, you will be able to search for them from within the product import tool.
-Be sure to click the “More filters” button to tweak the search results and change the marketplace store which you are searching.
+Be sure to click the “More filters” button to tweak the search results and change the supplier store whose products you are searching.

 Step #5: Add shipping rates to Synkro-powered fulfillment location